vijay-shankaranand/tp/docs/UserGuide.md

 <span slot="icon" style="color: white;"><md>:fas-close:</md></span>

 **Errors:**
-If any of the contacts or events keyed in are not valid and do not exist in JobFestGo, an error will be thrown.
+If any of the contacts or the event keyed in are not valid and do not exist in JobFestGo, an error will be thrown.
 </box>

 ### Unlinking contacts from an event : `unlink`